Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 6

 }

 \demo{Let $g\in Z(S)$ be an element of order $p$.
 If $\grp{g}$ is the only subgroup of order $p$ in $S$, then by \cite[5.3.6]{Robinson}, $S$ is cyclic.
-Control on its order follows from Lemma \ref{lem-2749}.
-Else, let $[h],[k]\in S/\grp{g}$ have order $p$, $[h]$ belonging to the center of this $p$-group.
-Let us prove that $\grp{[h]}=\grp{[k]}$.
-If it is the case, then by \cite[5.3.6]{Robinson} again, $S/\grp{g}$ is cyclic.
-A fortiori, $S/Z(S)$ is cyclic, so $S$ is abelian, and $S\simeq\grp{g}\times C$ for a cyclic group $C$ containing $\grp{h}$.
-Control on the factors' orders follows from Lemma \ref{lem-2749}, and then concludes the proof.
+Control on its order follows from Lemma \ref{lem-2749} and concludes this case.

+From now on, we assume that $\grp{g}$ is not the only subgroup of order $p$ in $S$.
+Let $h$ be an element of $S$ whose class $[h]$ has order $p$ and is central in the $p$-group $S/\grp{g}$.
+If we can show that $\grp{[h]}$ is the only subgroup of order $p$ in the quotient group $S/\grp{g}$, note that it concludes this proof.
+Indeed, if it is the case, then by \cite[5.3.6]{Robinson}, $S/\grp{g}$ is cyclic, and thus $S/Z(S)$ is cyclic too.
+So $S$ is abelian, and $S\simeq\grp{g}\times C$ for a cyclic group $C$ containing $\grp{h}$.
+Control on the order of $C$ follows from Lemma \ref{lem-2749}, and then concludes the proof.
+We now fix an element $k\in S$ such that $[k]$ has order $p$ in $S/\grp{g}$, and are left to show that $[h]$ and $[k]$ span the same subgroup of $S/\grp{g}$.

 If $p=7$, then $g$ has an eigenvalue $\zeta$ of order 7 with corresponding eigenspace $E_{g}(\zeta) $ of dimension $1$.
 By Lemma \ref{lem-2749}, $h$ and $k$ have order $7$ in $S$.
 As $g$ commutes with $h$ and $k$, we can thus choose $h'\in[h],k'\in[k]$ which both have 1 as an eigenvalue on $E_{g}(\zeta)$.
 Hence, the group $\grp{h',k'}$ does not act freely in codimension 5 on $B$, so it is cyclic generated by one junior element, and $\grp{h'}=\grp{k'}$ as wished.